Traeger-GmbH/release-server/Docs/api/API.md

-# Dokumentation der REST-API (Stand 13.11.2019)
+# Documentation of the REST API

-## 1. Upload eines Release-Artifacts (Story 2)
+## 1. Upload a release artifact

-Ermöglicht den Upload eines eindeutigen Release-Artefakts.
+Upload of a specific release artifact.

 - **URL** : `/releaseartifact/upload/:product/:os/:hwArch/:version`